Composition: 95% Cabernet Sauvignon

 The Cabernet Sauvignon fermentation was slightly more challenging than our other wines.
 Initial processing was straightforward.
 The grapes were destemmed without crushing into an open-top fermenter and then cold-soaked at 55 °F for five days to increase flavor complexity and color.
 The yeast was then added to the grapes to start the fermentation.
 When it came to fermenting, the Cabernet Sauvignon was a tortoise amongst hares.
 This fermentation proceeded at a slow and steady pace for 22 days, nearly twice as long as the next longest fermentation.
 While I certainly developed a few gray hairs worrying about it, no issues arose and it finished without any problems.
-As always, I tasted and monitored the wine daily and by the time it was pressed off the skins and seeds, the wine had a beautiful rich flavor and a nice dark red color.
+As always, I tasted and monitored the wine daily and by the time it was pressed off the skins and seeds it had a beautiful rich flavor and a nice dark red color.
 This wine was aged for 19 months in French and American oak barrels.
 It is a marvelous example of a Northern California Cabernet.
 The wine showcases a perfect mouthfeel, dark berry flavors, a balanced acidity and an incredibly long finish.
 It pairs beautifully with almost any food and is approachable enough to enjoy on a random weeknight or age for many years in your cellar.

 Silver Medal - 2019 San Francisco Chronicle Wine Competition